 For more information

-A selection of hotel room accommodation of various types and categories have been negotiated at special rates and pre-booked for Delegates attending the ISF World Seed Congress 2021.
+Due to the current situation, it will only be possible to book a room via the platform at the Hotel of the venue.
+Rooms have been negotiated at special rates and pre-booked for Delegates attending the ISF World Seed Congress 2021.

-Hotel reservations will be handled by our Logistics Team through an online reservation portal dedicated to accommodation bookings for the ISF World Seed Congress 2021 registered participants.
-Please note that the link to access the accommodation platform is on page 2 of the final confirmation participants received once finalised.
+Hotel reservations will be handled by our Core PCO K.I.T.
+Group GmbH, an online reservation portal dedicated to accommodation bookings for the ISF World Seed Congress 2021 registered participants.
+HERE is the link to register to the Congress and book your hotel room, under Accommodation.

 Hotel reservations made by non-registered participants will be cancelled without further notice.

-Hotel reservations unpaid by participants will be cancelled withour further notice.
+Hotel reservations unpaid by participants will be cancelled without further notice.

 Reservations are on a first-come, first-served basis upon availability.
 You may therefore proceed with your hotel reservation only after your Congress registration is confirmed.